 Trust them.
-If you don’t think your teacher has ever cheated during a posture, drank way too much water, toweled themselves off every opportunity they had, or eaten the wrong thing before or after class, than you are gravely mistaken.
+If you don’t think your teacher has ever cheated during a posture, drank way too much water, toweled themselves off every opportunity they had, or eaten the wrong thing before or after class, then you are gravely mistaken.
 It is only because we have had the experience of seeing how cheating during a posture only delayed it’s healing results, that too much water in the belly can make you feel ill, that the hand towel is more of an enemy than a friend making your body work that much harder to create sweat, and regretting that glass of wine from the night before, that we try and educate you on how to prepare your body for and during the practice.
 Yoga will never be easy, but you can make it easier on yourself by trusting what the teacher says.
 They’ve been there, they want you to succeed, they want you to grow and heal.

-You’re putting your teacher in an awkward position (no, not the posture 🙂) when you talk or gossip about another student’s practice.
+You’re putting your teacher in an awkward position (no, not the posture) when you talk or gossip about another student’s practice.
 I know that not everyone in the room during class is going to adhere to yoga etiquette or even be nice and considerate to those around them.
 That is not for you to worry about.
 This is your practice.
 When you come up to the front desk to complain or gossip about another yogi it makes your yoga teacher uncomfortable.
-The person in question may have other issues you are not aware of and it is the teacher’s belief that as that student continues to practice these issues will drop away.
+The person in question may have other issues you are not aware of and it is the teacher’s belief that as that student continues to practice, these issues will drop away.
 If I can notice that your elbow is in the wrong place in Triangle Pose I am also aware of everything else going on in that room and will try and get that student back on track as best as I can.
 Remember everyone is trying their best in any given moment and everyone has to start somewhere.

 Your yoga teacher thinks about you long after you’ve left the studio.
 That issue you discussed with your yoga teacher or posture question you had was not left behind as the teacher drives towards home.
-That evening your teacher opened every book, explored every chat room and available resource they have to give you either the right answer or to understand what you are dealing with so they can better assist you.
+That evening your teacher opened every book, explored every chat room and available resource they have, to give you either the right answer, or to understand what you are dealing with, so they can better assist you.
 A teacher wants you to have the best experience with the yoga because they know what a powerful healing tool it can be.